Tech Skills Survey

 2.I can create a visual or graphic display (graphic organizer) that shows the relationships between facts, terms and/or ideas.

-3.I can use the following Boolean search commands to perform efficient internet searches (and, or, not, and not).
+3.I can use the following Boolean search commands to perform efficient searches (and, or, not, and not).

 4.I can use effective search strategies for locating and retrieving electronic information.